Valproate sodium (By injection)

 - Some medicines can affect how valproate sodium works.
 Tell your doctor if you also use the following:

-- Other seizure medicines (carbamazepine, ethosuximide, felbamate, lamotrigine, phenobarbital, phenytoin, primidone, topiramate)
+- Other seizure medicine (including carbamazepine, ethosuximide, felbamate, lamotrigine, phenobarbital, phenytoin, primidone, topiramate)

 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.

 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, a blood disease, or pancreas problems.